Josef Lhévinne: Recordings

-Lhévinne left only a handful of recordings, some of which are considered to be examples of perfect technique and musical elegance.
+Lhévinne made only a few recordings, some of which are considered to be examples of perfect technique and musical elegance.
 The discs of the Chopin Études Op.
 25, Nos.
 6 & 11 recorded for RCA Victor in 1935 and Schulz-Evler's arrangement of Johann Strauss II's Blue Danube Waltz, also for Victor in 1928, are legendary among pianists and connoisseurs.
 His piano roll of Schumann's Papillons Op.2 and 1935 recording of Schumann's Toccata Op.7 are considered some of the definitive performances of these works.
 In the words of Harold C. Schonberg: "His tone was like the morning stars singing together, his technique was flawless even if measured against the fingers of Hofmann and Rachmaninoff, and his musicianship was sensitive."
 Lhévinne made a number of piano rolls in the 1920s for Ampico, a collection of which were recorded and released on the Argo label in 1966.
 Lhévinne also recorded three times for the Welte-Mignon reproducing piano.

 He recorded Mozart's Sonata for Two Pianos in D major K.448, with his wife Rosina for RCA Victor in 1935.